-Airbus' workforce is managed by the HR function thanks to a set of HR policies and a strong labour structure.
+The Company's workforce is managed by the HR function thanks to a set of HR policies and a strong labour structure.
 HR policies are discussed and agreed with social partners through continuous and regular meeting at global and local levels.
-The current priorities of the Airbus' HR function are:
+The current priorities of the Company's HR function are:

-- to ensure that the Company can attract, develop and retain a world-class competent, motivated and flexible workforce, which fits current and future business requirements; - to facilitate diversity, continuous integration and internationalisation of Airbus and contribute to a common culture based on strong company values; - to be a global employer of choice and an innovative, inclusive and engaging place to work for all employees.
+- to ensure that the Company can attract, develop and retain a world-class competent, motivated and flexible workforce, which fits current and future business requirements; - to facilitate diversity, continuous integration and internationalisation of the Company and contribute to a common culture based on strong company values; - to be a global employer of choice and an innovative, inclusive and engaging place to work for all employees.